 Every day I troll SEC Form D Filings to discover new startups, fundings and investments.
 I put everything I find into CrunchBase.

-If you don’t check CrunchBase.com religiously you can get the funding information at our funding twitter account.
+In case you do not check CrunchBase.com religiously you can also get the funding information at our funding twitter account.

 For everyone else I give you the daily digest, a quick hit of the latest and greatest SEC Form D filings in the TechCrunch sphere:

 Center’d was founded in 2006 as fatdoor and reincarnated under its current moniker in April, 2008.
 The company is a local search and discovery engine that “helps you plan life’s activities.”
 It aggregates information about local things to do and allows users to search it online and via its iPhone app.
 Our records indicate that in its previous incarnation Center’d raised $7M.
 As far as we can tell today’s $1.88M of a nearly $4M offering is the first financing since the company’s re-emergence.
 No new directors have joined the board, which points to contributions from existing investors.
 That faith is a strong statement about the company’s direction.
 The local opportunity is a big one, but has proven to be elusive.

 Lexy is an audio content distribution platform.
 Users can subscribe to audio streams, create their own, comment and share.
 It’s effectively a robust blogging platform except everything is audio.
 Lexy can do all of that from a computer or from any mobile phone that can call in.
 The company was founded in 2006 and has raised money on a few occasions, including a $1.3M round led by KPG Ventures.
 Today’s financing is in the form of debt, and comes alongside the disclosure of a new, Director Robin Abrams.